-- 5.9 The Council with its partners will take action to protect the borough from the risk of flooding and reduce the effects of flooding from all sources, including the Thames, Ravensbourne, Quaggy and Pool rivers, and manage improved water quality by: - using the Environment Agency's sequential and exception tests to allocate land for a. development
+- 5.9 The Council with its partners will take action to protect the borough from the risk of flooding and reduce the effects of flooding from all sources, including the Thames, Ravensbourne, Quaggy and Pool rivers, and manage improved water quality by: - a. using the PPS25 sequential and exception tests to allocate land for development - b. requiring river restoration and appropriate flood defences as part of development proposals, where appropriate

-- requiring river restoration and appropriate flood defences as part of development b. proposals, where appropriate - ensuring appropriate local flood defences are maintained and provided for and C. - requiring sustainable urban drainage systems in new development, wherever feasible. d.
+- c. ensuring appropriate local flood defences are maintained and provided for and - d. requiring sustainable urban drainage systems in new development, wherever feasible.